michaelshiloh/robotaPsyche/weeklySchedule.md

 	allow them to roam over an infinite space, of which we only see the portion that is visible on the canvas.
 You may disagree, in which case think what role the wall plays in your ecology and what might happen when a creature collides with the wall.
+For example, the creature might be able to see the wall and slow down
-- Use onscreen text to give some indication of what's going on (e.g. temperature, oxygen).
+- Use onscreen text (using the `text()` function) to give some indication of what's going on (e.g.  temperature, oxygen).
 At the very least, explain what each shape or color means.
 - Be creative, whimsical, and experimental!
 You don't need to accurately depict real life.
 Make up imaginary creatures and their behaviors.
 Think outside the box!
 This is not required but is allowed and encouraged.
 - Consider what else your mouse can do: enhance (or not) individual creators, change a flow field (wind, water current, a high mountain)
-- Think about how you might use the new things we've learned in order to give your ecology a more interesting behavior
+- Try to incorporate some of the new things we've learned in order to give your ecology a more interesting behavior

 ##### Future Discussion Leaders
+- March 7: Maitha, Ehtisham

 ##### Future Presentation dates
 - February 23: Adina